foszlany/RoundaboutPlugin/docs/effects.md

 * **No Scrubs Allowed**
      - ID: `38`
-     - Players are forced to play Sniper.
+     - Players are forced to play Sniper with only their primary weapon.
 Bodyshots will instantly kill the attacker.